almenke/laravelapihelp/README.md

   *Note: This route looks just like other the routes in the web.php file however we did not have an api route for login in the web.php file.*

 10. All that's left is to test.
-Assuming that your webserver is up and running then open your PostMan route and add the following URL with the POST method selected and include the parameters.
+Assuming that your webserver is up and running then open your Postman route and add the following URL with the POST method selected and include the parameters.

  ~~~~
  http://yourserver/api/login